 Cartagena de Indias is a delightful, charming city on Colombia’s Caribbean coast.
 It’s the perfect mix of beach and historical city destination with a fusion of Afro-Caribbean and Colombia culture.

-Keep reading for my guide to the best restaurants in Cartagena which focus more on healthy, nutritious and vibrant food as well as being plant-based and vegan friendly.
+Keep reading for my guide to the best restaurants in Cartagena which focuses more on high-quality, healthy, nutritious and vibrant food.
+Many of these options include both local and international options and plenty of plant-based or vegan options too.

 *This ‘best restaurants in Cartagena’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.